 Students undertake 4 modules all worth 15 credits: Understanding Conflict; Aspects and Dynamics of Conflict; Theories and Processes of Conflict Resolution; Processes and Skills for Moving Beyond Conflict.
 Students are assessed by a combination of two essays, a reflective log and filmed mediation role play.
 This Postgraduate Diploma course is taught in two evening sessions per week (Tuesdays and Thursdays) over 24 teaching weeks between late September and early April.
-There are also two Saturday mediation training workshops, usually in January-February.
+There are also four Saturday mediation training workshops, usually in January-March.
 MII assessments take place on weekends in April-May.
-All assessments are to be completed by 1 August.
+All assessments are to be completed by 1 August

 Applicants should normally have an Honors Bachelor degree and three years relevant experience or another third-level qualification and five years relevant experience.
 Students without the above qualifications will be considered subject to evidence of adequate skills and experience.
 Students not meeting these criteria may exceptionally be considered at the discretion of the Dean of Graduate Studies.